 SCROLL DOWN FOR Select projects of Ceren Bingol

-designed and built as part of OMA and Grimshaw Architects
+designed and built as a project manager of OMA and Grimshaw Architects

 QUEBEC NATIONAL MUSEUM OF FINE ARTS,

 OMA - CEREN BINGOL (PROJECT ARCHITECT)